wplam107/NLP_Project/README.md

 - SVM final model: F1-Score of 0.7143 and Precision of 0.7582
   - Made far fewer false positives and only slightly more false negative predictions than the baseline model
-- XGBoost final model: F1-Score of 0.7018 and Precision of 0.9444
+- XGBoost final model: F1-Score of 0.7018 and Precision of 0.8966
   - Substantially better scores (except accuracy) across the board with respect to the baseline model
 - XGBoost with only mean word vector: F1 Score of 0.4318 and Precision of 0.9744

 ## Further Exploration:
-- Add TF-IDF to features (maybe now if we have time)
+- Add TF-IDF to features.
-- Use Neural Nets and transferred learning methods to further evaluate 'description'
+- Use Neural Nets and transferred learning methods to further evaluate 'description'.
-- Deeper LDA analysis of 'description'
+- Deeper LDA analysis of 'description'.